SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 ## 🚀 Wish to install WSL for the best performance on a Windows host ?

-The most convential way is described in detail here for WSL:
+The most convential way is described in detail here for Windows 10 & 11:

 https://denijs.photography/pkt-how-to-install-wsl-compile-miner

-Please ignore the instructions on how to compile it if you use my custom package provided here on GitHub.
+Please ignore the instructions on how to compile the miner if you use my custom package provided here on GitHub.

 **The instructions on how to self-compile it above are different from what I'm doing with SNcomp:**